pu2clr/SI4735/examples/README.md

 ### Photo

+The photo below show the Si4730 on adapter board with the basic components suggested by Silicon Labs.

 ![Photo ATtiny85 and Si4730 on Adapter](https://github.com/pu2clr/SI4735/blob/master/extras/images/SI4730_on_adapterA.png)

 <BR>

+The photo below shows the Si4730 on adapter board connect attached on a mini breadboard.

 ![Photo ATtiny85 and Si4730 on mini breadboard](https://github.com/pu2clr/SI4735/blob/master/extras/images/SI4730_on_BreadboardA.png)

 <BR>

+The Si4730 and ATtiny85 FM radio prototype.

 ![Photo ATtiny85 and Si4730](https://github.com/pu2clr/SI4735/blob/master/extras/images/SI4730_attiny85A.jpg)